fotpin header fotpin header fotpin header fotpin header

 As with our planting in September 2012, Greening Australia pre-dug all the holes and provided the plants, tree guards and the necessary tools.

 On a lovely first day of Spring, 35 fotpin volunteers gathered for our Family Planting Day that saw the first and largest of the Pinnacle plantings under this scheme.
-See the map above for the location of the planting.
+See the large map below for the location of the planting.

 Roughly 450 tubestock, including Yellow Box (E. melliodora), Blakely's Red Gum (E. blakelyii) and Native Blackthorn (Bursaria spinosa), were planted along both sides of Deep Creek in Bottom Pinnacle.
 The areas planted are clearly visible looking south from the pumphouse, and help form a corridor of vegetation between the Pinnacle Nature Reserve and the Molonglo.